narendra486/SecureGo/demo/README.md

 - Keep this demo separate from production; it is for local testing only.

 ## Vulnerable app (Go)
-- Included via `vuln-go` service and `vuln-ui` (Caddy reverse proxy).
+- Included via `vuln-go` service; proxied in Caddy at `/vuln*`.
-- Visit http://localhost:8081 to login to the test UI and click vulnerability links (XSS, SQLi, SSRF, traversal, cmd injection, upload).
-- Use these payloads to confirm SecureGO endpoints block the same attacks.
+- Use the UI at http://localhost:8080 to run XSS, SQLi, SSRF, traversal, command injection, and upload payloads against `vuln-go`, then replay against SecureGO to confirm they’re blocked.